atomino-framework/project/readme.md

 ## Create project

 - `composer create-project atomino/project your-project -s dev`
-- `cd your-project`
+- Configurate your project within the installer
 - create a mysql database for your project (utf-8)
-- open `atomino.ini` with a text editor and set all the config values
-  - database connection
-  - your applications domain (eg: my-project.localhost)
-  - secret for image creator
-  - secret for jwt token generator
 - `./atomino mig:init` - initializes the migrations
 - `./atomino mig:migrate` - do the first migration (users)
 - `./atomino publish` - copy all assets to the public folder

+## Manual configuration

+- open `atomino.ini` with a text editor and set all the config values
+  - set up your database connection
+  - set the application's domain (eg: my-project.localhost)
+  - set the secret for image creator
+  - set the secret for jwt token generator

 ## Run and test with the built-in server